BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 <a href="https://rapidataservices.com/service/lottery-payment-provider/" target="_blank">Create your account with Rapidata</a>  and let them know that you are setting up your Lottery with Bonobo.

-If you have already have your SUN number, setting up an account shouldn't take more than a few days.
+If you have already had your SUN number, setting up an account shouldn't take more than a few days.

-Once you have your RapiData Account setup, just plug your account ID into to your Bonobo back office, and you are ready to accept payments via Direct Debit.
+Once you have your RapiData Account setup, plug your account ID into your Bonobo back office, and you are ready to accept payments via Direct Debit.

 **It's as easy as that!**